 - Other current expenditure includes D.7, D.29, D.5 and D.8.

 Throughout this publication, nominal GDP, i.e. GDP at current prices is used.

 In the ESA95 system, recording is in principle on an accrual basis, that is, when ‘economic value is created, transformed or extinguished, or when claims and obligations arise, are transformed or are cancelled.'

 More data and information

 For more country-specific notes, e.g. on missing data, please refer to the metadata published on Eurobase.
 The authors can be contacted at ESTAT-ESA95-GOV@ec.europa.eu

 In the framework of the European System of National Accounts (ESA95), Eurostat collects data on general government expenditure by economic function according to the international Classification of the Functions of Government (COFOG) – see methodological note.

-- General government expenditure on education
+- Government expenditure on education - 2011 results

 - General government expenditure on social protection and health

 - Government expenditure on environmental affairs